2009–10 MEAC men's basketball season

-The 2009–10 MEAC men's basketball season marks the 39th season of Mid-Eastern Athletic Conference basketball.
+The 2009–10 MEAC men's basketball season marked the 39th season of Mid-Eastern Athletic Conference basketball.

 Preseason

 The MEAC season started on a tragic note, as Hampton captain Theo Smalling was shot and killed in an accidental shooting outside a nightclub.
 The incident took place on October 24 and Smalling died two days later.

 The Mid-Eastern Athletic Conference coaches and sports information directors voted Morgan State the preseason #1 and Norfolk State senior guard Michael DeLoach the preseason player of the year.